MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/About_Using.md

 ## LONG DESCRIPTION

-The `using` statement allows to indicate which namespaces are used in the session.
-Making easier to mention classes and members, as it requires less typing to mention them; also, classes from modules can be referenced too.
+The `using` statement allows you to specify which namespaces are used in the session.
+Adding namespaces simplifies usage of .NET classes and member and allows you to import classes from modules.

 The `using` statement needs to be the first statement in the script.

+### Syntax

-Syntax #1, to reference .Net Framework namespaces:
+To reference .NET Framework namespaces:

 ```
-using namespace <.Net-framework-namespace>
+using namespace <.NET-framework-namespace>
 ```

-Syntax #2, to reference PowerShell modules:
+To reference PowerShell modules:

 ```
 using module <module-name>